-As of December 31, 2006, our major wafer partners and Israel Corp. collectively owned approximately 43% of our outstanding shares.
+As of March 15, 2007, our major wafer partners and Israel Corp. collectively owned approximately 37% of our outstanding shares.
 Under our articles of association, two shareholders holding together 33% of our outstanding shares constitute a quorum for conducting a shareholders meeting.
 Our wafer partners and Israel Corp. could constitute a quorum for purposes of conducting a shareholders meeting.
 While we have always solicited proxies from our shareholders prior to our shareholders meetings, we would have a sufficient quorum with two large shareholders even if none of our other shareholders were to participate in our shareholders meetings.
-If only two large shareholders, owning collectively at least 33% of our shares, were to participate in one of our shareholders meetings, these shareholders would determine the outcome of our shareholders meeting without the benefit of the participation of our other shareholders.
+If only two large shareholders, owning collectively at least 33% of our shares, were to participate in one of our shareholders.
 In addition, even if our other shareholders were to participate in our shareholders meetings in person or by proxy, our wafer partners and Israel Corp. collectively control our company and may exercise this control in a manner adverse to the interests of our other shareholders.